pingcap/talent-plan/rust/projects/networking/project.md

 ## Project setup

-Create a new cargo project and copy `tests/tests.rs` into it.
+Create a new cargo project and copy the `tests` directory into it.
 This project should contain a library named `kvs`, and two executables, `kvs-server` and `kvs-client`.
 As with previous projects, add enough definitions that the test suite builds.